H20Zhang/H20Zhang.github.io/_pages/about.md

 ### News

 - 05/2024 One paper accepted by VLDB'24 Research Track.
-Congrats to Guanghua Li and My colloborators
+Congrats to Guanghua Li and My colloborators!
-- 10/2022 Join Huawei
+- 10/2022 Join Huawei Cloud Database Innovation Lab!

 ### Biography
 I am a Research Scientist at Huawei Cloud Database Innovation Lab, recruited through the prestigious TopMinds program.
 I obtained my Ph.D. from the Database Group at The Chinese University of Hong Kong in 2022, under the mentorship of Prof. Jeffrey Xu Yu.
 Prior to that, I obtained my B.E. degree from the HongYi Honor Class at Wuhan University in 2017.